 - 1.5 cup chicken broth (or more, if desired)

 - 1 lemon (ends removed) and very thinly sliced.
-After you slice it, remove all the seeds OR the juice of 1 lemon
+After you slice it, remove all the seeds OR you can just use the juice of 1 lemon

 - 2 heaping tbsp. of capers, drained (add more or less to taste if you want)